Find Teaching Schools

 Private not-for-profit Public vs. Private

 There are 47,988 undergraduates at Liberty University, of which 30,168 are full-time, and there are 93,349 students altogether.
-It takes the average Liberty University undergraduate about 4.5 years to complete their degree.
+The average graduation time for an undergraduate student at Liberty University is 4.5 years.

 #2